isaichavez19-maker/vst3_dev_portal/src/pages/FAQ/Communication.md

 When a parameter is changed in the plug-in UI by user action, the plug sends this change to the host with [performEdit](https://steinbergmedia.github.io/vst3_doc/vstinterfaces/classSteinberg_1_1Vst_1_1IComponentHandler.html#a135d4e76355ef0ba0a4162a0546d5f93) (do not forget to call [beginEdit](https://steinbergmedia.github.io/vst3_doc/vstinterfaces/classSteinberg_1_1Vst_1_1IComponentHandler.html#a8456ad739430267a12dda11a53fe9223) and [endEdit](https://steinbergmedia.github.io/vst3_doc/vstinterfaces/classSteinberg_1_1Vst_1_1IComponentHandler.html#ae380206486b11f000cad7c0d9b6e877c)), then the host has the responsibility to transfer this parameter change to the processor part:

 - if the audio engine is running (playing), this will be done in the next available process call.
-- if the audio engine is not running and the plug-in is activated (enabled), the host has to [flush](../../pages/Technical+Documentation/API+Documentation/Index.md#iaudioprocessor) parameter changes from time to time by sending them to the processor by calling process (with audio buffer set to nullptr), in this case the plug-in should only update the parameters changes without processing any audio.
-It is very important that the host supports this flush mechanism; otherwise, when saving plug-ins state (project/preset) the host will not get the correct updated one.
+- if the audio engine is not running and the plug-in is activated (enabled), the host must [flush](../../pages/Technical+Documentation/API+Documentation/Index.md#iaudioprocessor) parameter changes periodically by sending them to the processor via the process call (with audio buffer set to nullptr).
+In this case, the plug-in should only update the parameter changes without processing any audio.
+It is crucial that the host supports this flush mechanism; otherwise, when the state of a plug-in (project/preset), the host will not get the correct updated one.